 Using all of the headings (in the order presented) and guidance below, please use this section to clearly explain your proposed research.
 As this is the main part of your application detailing your proposal, which will be considered by the Selection Committee, you should ensure that the information is accurate, succinct and clearly laid out.

 The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
 It is essential to set out your plans to involve patients and the public in this application.
 Your patient/service user, carer and public involvement plans will be assessed by the selection committee including patients/service users, carers and public members.

-Information and resources to assist you can be found on the INVOLVE website (Involve - a detailed definition of patient and public involvement in research, Involve - briefing notes for researchers on how to involve patients and the public and Involve - involvement cost calculator and budgeting guide).
+Information and resources to assist you can be found on the NIHR website (a definition of patient and public involvement in research, briefing notes for researchers on how to involve patients and the public and payment guidance).

 Guidance for applicants on Equality, Diversity and Inclusion for study participants:

 - Ethnicity - link (for example) to the toolkit for increasing participation of BAME groups in health and care research

 If the research you are proposing includes a clinical trial, feasibility study or pilot study, or if your area of research is related to clinical trials, you are strongly encouraged to read the NIHR Clinical Trials Guide before starting an application.